Markmwaura/EagleClothes/README.md

-# SanaSana
+# EagleClothes

-This repository is a hotel website done in Html,Css,Javascript and Foundation with animations
+This repository is an online shopping website for clothes done in Html,Css,Javascript and Foundation.